 Management & Prevention

-There is no cure for Polio and once a child gets it can only be managed conservatively.
-Management focuses pain relief, increasing comfort and prevention of complications.
-This includes Physiotherapy, use of antibiotics to prevent superimposed bacterial infections, ventilator support etc.
+Children with polio cannot be treated and it can only be prevented via polio vaccinations.
+Furthermore, its management focuses pain relief, increasing comfort and prevention of complications.
+This includes Physiotherapy, use of antibiotics to prevent bacterial infections, ventilator support etc.

-As mentioned earlier, Poliomyelitis is a highly contagious incurable disease, and hence an integral part of management includes Prevention through effective vaccination.
-There are two Vaccines currently being used for Poliomyelitis:
+As mentioned earlier, Poliomyelitis is a highly contagious incurable disease.
+Hence, an integral part of management includes Prevention through effective vaccination.
+Poliomyelitis can be prevented with two vaccines:

 1. Salk – Inactivated Poliovirus (IPV): Injectable form starting at the age of 2 months till the age of 4 years.